 Vyjayanthimala was the first South Indian actress who made it as a national star and was one of the biggest ever Hindi Film female stars in a career lasting almost two decades.
 Besides her ability as an actress, which was considerable, her greatest legacy to Indian Cinema perhaps is that it has become a must for any aspiring actress in Indian Cinema to be an accomplished dancer.
 Vyjayanthimala has always had the mandatory dance sequence in practically every film of hers evoking ‘classical art’ associations.

-Born on August 13, 1936, she was a natural performer who danced for the pope at the age of four.
+Born on August 13, 1933, she was a natural performer who danced for the pope when just six years old.
+With her mother Vasundhara Devi, it was but natural that with her phenomenal dancing talent, Vyjayanthimala enter films too.
 She started in films under MV Raman’s direction at AVM with Vazhkai/Jeevitham (1949), a bilingual film in Tamil and Telugu.
-The immensely popular film was later adapted as Bahar (1951), which was AVM and Vyjayanthimala’s initial foray into Hindi Films.
-Vyjayanthimala’s role was undemanding, the focus clearly being on her dances and not on her acting.
-It was left to a weepy Pandari Bai to take care of the ‘histrionic’ department.
+The immensely popular film was later adapted as Bahar (1951), which was both, AVM and Vyjayanthimala’s initial foray into the pan-Indian world of Hindi Films.
+Though the main female lead, Vyjayanthimala’s role of the romantic heroine was largely undemanding, the focus clearly being on her dances and not on her acting.
+It was left to a weepy, suffering Pandari Bai to take care of the ‘histrionic’ department.
 Happily for all, Bahar was a major success and Vyjayanthimala was on her way.

-Her later Hindi films like Ladki (1953) were no different.
+Her early Hindi films like Ladki (1953) were no different.
 Again, she had to mainly sing and dance while Anjali Devi wept and suffered.
-But Vyjayanthimala finally broke throughand became an A-star with Filmistan’s Nagin (1954).
+But Vyjayanthimala finally broke through and became an A-star in Hindi cinema with the super success of Filmistan’s Nagin (1954).
 Crowd’s thronged in repeatedly to see her snaky gyrations to that evergreen Lata Mangeshkar hit – Man Dole, Mera Man Dole.
-But here too she was saddled with an undemanding role and the film, a light entertainer, was filled with numerous song sequences to show off her dancing skills.
+But here too, she was saddled with an undemanding role and the film, a light entertainer, was filled with numerous song sequences, mainly to show off her dancing skills.